MicroEJ/LibraryJava-hoka/hoka/documentation/Hoka-user-manual.rst

   parameter to provide the server with new encoding handlers.

-Another parameter is used for debug : the boolean ``sendStackTraceOnException`` has a getter and a setter.
+Another parameter is used for debug : the boolean ``sendStackTraceOnException`` has a getter and a setter methods.
 If it is ``true``, when an exception occurs during the process of a request, the stack trace is sent in a plain text response.
 This is useful when developing the web application, otherwise, a "500 Internal Error" response is sent.

 When manually creating the ``TCPServer``, it is possible to redefine the name of the server thread by overriding ``getName()`` and the behavior in case the